faridsaud/ML-Image-Classifier/README.md

-# AI Programming with Python Project
+# Deep Learning - Image Classifier

-Project code for Udacity's AI Programming with Python Nanodegree program.
-In this project, students first develop code for an image classifier built with PyTorch, then convert it into a command line application.
+In this project, I trained image classifier using neural networks built with PyTorch, then converted it into a command line application.

 ## Scripts